-Homelessness is one of the threads that runs through many of Texas Appleseed’s projects, including juvenile and criminal justice reform, foster care reform, and our work of dismantling the school-to-prison pipeline.
-According to the National Center for Homeless Education, Texas has approximately 10% of the country’s homeless youth and children.
+Homelessness is one of the threads that runs through many of Texas Appleseed’s projects, including juvenile and criminal justice reform, foster care reform, and our work dismantling the school-to-prison pipeline.
+According to the National Center for Homeless Education, Texas is home to approximately 10 percent of the country’s homeless youth and children.
 During the 2014-2015 school year, Texas school districts identified 113,294 students as homeless — and that is a conservative number.
+Research released in a report by Chapin Hall in November 2017 estimates that each year nationwide 1 in 30 youth, ages 13 to 17 experience homelessness and 1 in 10 youth, ages 18 to 25 experience homelessness.
+That translates to 62,351, 13- to 17-year-olds and 294,353, 18- to 25-year-olds experiencing homelessness in Texas.

-We now have some answers to many of those questions and are sharing them with youth experiencing homelessness and the agencies that serve them.
-We are also crafting policy solutions that help homeless youth find stable housing and, ultimately, change the circumstances that cause youth to be homeless in the first place.
+We now have some answers to many of those questions and are sharing them with youth and the agencies and entities that serve them.
+We have also crafted policy solutions that focus on preventing young people from becoming homeless and successfully intervening when they do.

 - The Texas Homeless Youth Handbook: Texas Appleseed partnered with attorneys from Weatherford and the law firm Baker & McKenzie, who donated a significant portion of pro bono time, to create the Homeless Youth Handbook, which will be available Dec.
 8, 2016 here.
 This online resource, which will also be available in print, provides homeless youth with Texas-specific knowledge concerning their rights, responsibilities, and available resources related to every major aspect of their lives, including education, employment, health, housing, parenting, and other major topics.